 - Department of Pharmaceutical Biosciences

-The course may be included in the Master of Science Programme in Pharmacy or the Master's Programme in Drug Discovery and Development.
+Admitted to the Master Programme in Drug Discovery and Development.

 On completion of the course the student should: